usfomicshub/usfomicshub.github.io/Workshops/Microbiome_Workshop_Materials/index.md

 Finally, update your packages by clicking 'Check for Package Updates...' in Tools.

-⬣ We know that programming can be very intimidating at first, so we created this [introductory course](https://usfomicshub.github.io/Workshops/Microbiome_Workshop_Materials/rtutorial/index.html) to help researchers such as you start your programming journey.
+⬣ We know that programming can be very intimidating at first, so we created this [introductory R course](https://usfomicshub.github.io/Workshops/Microbiome_Workshop_Materials/rtutorial/index.html) to help researchers such as you start your programming journey.
 If you are a bit familiar with R, please still check out this resource as it covers how the workshop tutorials will be set up.
 We'll be moving quickly through basic concepts in R to get to the actual data-analysis.
 We strongly recommend reviewing the R tutorial to get you started/help you keep up.